-Regarding the level of student satisfaction and self-confidence among undergraduate nursing students reveals that 15 (18.75%) belonged to very low satisfaction, 4(5%) belonged to average satisfaction ,29(36.35%) belonged satisfaction, 4(5%) belonged to moderate satisfaction, 28(35%) belonged to high satisfaction and reveals that 30(37.5%) were confident and highly confident whereas 10 (12.5%) was very less confident and 7(8.75%) had low confidence and only of them confidence.
-3(3.75%) had average level of Montgomeryet.al,(2012)conducted a study on Student satisfaction and self -report of CPR competency.
+Regarding the level of student satisfaction and self-confidence among undergraduate nursing students reveals that 15 (18.75%) belonged to very low satisfaction, 4(5%) belonged to low satisfaction, 4(5%) belonged to average satisfaction ,29(36.35%) belonged to moderate satisfaction,28(35%) belonged to high satisfaction and reveals that 30(37.5%) were confident and highly confident whereas 10(12.5%) was very less confident and 7(8.75%) had low confidence and only 3(3.75%) of them had average level of confidence.
+Cecily Montgomeryet.al,(2012)conducted a study on Student satisfaction and self -report of CPR competency.
 The study results found that students who practiced CPR monthly were more confident than students who did not practice.
 Monthly practice improved CPR confidence, but initial course type did not.
 Students were most satisfied when they participated in the an instructor-led courses and frequent practice of CPR skills.